mnylc/mnylc.github.io/_posts/jobs/2019-12-02-TECHNICAL-SERVICES-LIBRARIAN-LAC-GROUP.markdown

 ### Responsibilities

-Serve as the main contact for the union catalog, currently the OPAC (EOS), working with the vendor on updates, issues and troubleshooting.
+-Serve as the main contact for the union catalog, currently the OPAC (EOS), working with the vendor on updates, issues and troubleshooting.
-Copy catalog and original cataloging of all Firm offices’ library materials.
+-Copy catalog and original cataloging of all Firm offices’ library materials.
-Perform catalog data entry and generate reports.
+-Perform catalog data entry and generate reports.
-Maintain serials records within the catalog for print and electronic resources.
+-Maintain serials records within the catalog for print and electronic resources.
-Process orders for new materials.
+-Process orders for new materials.
-Order supplies for the Library department when needed.
+-Order supplies for the Library department when needed.
-Serve as the technical contact for library systems with vendors and internal help desk operations.
+-Serve as the technical contact for library systems with vendors and internal help desk operations.
-Maintain deskbook distribution records and distribute both print and electronic books.
+-Maintain deskbook distribution records and distribute both print and electronic books.
-Act as back-up for mail sorting, journal check-in, and routing.
+-Act as back-up for mail sorting, journal check-in, and routing.
-Process professional development DVDs in coordination with professional development department and web services librarian.
+-Process professional development DVDs in coordination with professional development department and web services librarian.
-Perform related tasks and participate in special projects as determined by management.
+-Perform related tasks and participate in special projects as determined by management.-

 ### Qualifications

-Master’s degree in Library and Information Science is strongly preferred 2 years of experience in a library (preferably legal) Experience using an integrated library system such as Sydney or EOS Strong Microsoft Office skills – intermediate/advanced level Excel
+-Master’s degree in Library and Information Science is strongly preferred -2 years of experience in a library (preferably legal) -Experience using an integrated library system such as Sydney or EOS -Strong Microsoft Office skills – intermediate/advanced level Excel

 ### Compensation